 Arriving felt like the warm embrace of an old friend, love and light flickering in every corner, a fire burning, enticing us into a world that we wanted to know, that we wanted to be ours.

-Lianne Ashton is a photographer based in KwaZulu-Natal, South Africa.
-She is also the the author and photographer of the blog 'Africa far and wide; a visual journey into the Africa she knows.'
-It features African Social Documentaries and Travel articles inspired by her experiences, her love of exploring and living in Africa and an appreciation for diversity.
+Lianne Ashton is an agricultural photographer based in KwaZulu-Natal, South Africa.
+She does commercial, documentary and environmental portraiture for agricultural organisations, as well as editorial work.
+Lianne is also the the author and photographer of the blog 'Africa far and wide; a visual journey into the Africa she knows;' featuring travel in Africa, social documentary photography and writing.